Projection-based model-order reduction via graph autoencoders suited for unstructured meshes: Conclusions and future work

 As is present across an extensive amount of literature employing end-to-end training of autoencoders \cite{fries2022lasdi,lee2020deeplspg,lee2021deepconservation,barwey2023multiscale}, our graph autoencoder is limited to models with a dimension of only a few thousand.
 Additionally, we emphasize that the hierarchical spectral clustering scheme is limited by the scalability of the eigendecomposition of the graph Laplacian and $K-$means clustering operation which we leave as areas of future work.
 One potential future direction to achieve cost savings is to introduce a latent space dynamics model similar to operator inference \cite{peherstorfer2016data}, latent space dynamics identification \cite{fries2022lasdi}, or sparse identification of nonlinear dynamics \cite{brunton2016discovering}.
+An added benefit of these methods is that, unlike the LSPG schemes presented in Section \ref{sec:TimeIntegration}, they do not often require explicit knowledge of the residual.
+This feature makes them potentially suitable for use with experimental data or computational models where the residual is unavailable or difficult to compute.
 Another possible future direction is to develop a hyper-reduction scheme to achieve cost savings.
-In GD-LSPG's current formulation, the high-dimensional residual must be computed and projected onto the low-dimensional latent space, forcing the operational count complexity to scale on the dimension of the FOM.
-A hyper-reduction scheme would alleviate this limitation by sampling and generating a sparse representation of the high-dimensional residual, thereby eliminating an operational count complexity that scales on the dimension of the FOM.
+In GD-LSPG's current formulation, the high-dimensional residual must be computed and projected onto the low-dimensional latent space, forcing the operation count complexity to scale on the dimension of the FOM.
+A hyper-reduction scheme would alleviate this limitation by sampling and generating a sparse representation of the high-dimensional residual, thereby eliminating an operation count complexity that scales on the dimension of the FOM.
 To date, hyper-reduction has been achieved for dLSPG using shallow decoders \cite{kim2022masked}.
 However, GD-LSPG uses a deep decoder.
 As a result, we leave this as an open area of investigation.